mendix/CommunityCommons/README.md

 *Base64Decode* - Converts a base64 encoded string to the plain, original string.

-*XSSSanitize* - Removes all potiential dangerous HTML from a string so that it can be safely displayed in a browser.
+*XSSSanitize* - Removes all potential dangerous HTML from a string so that it can be safely displayed in a browser.
 This function should be applied to all HTML which is displayed in the browser and can be entered by (untrusted) users.
-It also transforms HTML into XHTML, nice for PDF export.

 *RandomStrongPassword* - Returns a random strong password containing at least one number, lowercase character,uppercase character and strange character.